 - Violent encounters.
 If a person experiences a traumatic or violent encounter, it could disturb their mental well-being.
 This could be something they witnessed or experienced personally.

 - Emotional stress.
-Stress is a normal occurrence that effects almost everyone at one point or another in life.
-Enduring large amounts of stress can interfere with the mental well-being of a teen and cause them to become emotionally disturbed.
+Stress is a normal occurrence that affects almost everyone at one point or another in life.
+Enduring large amounts of stress can interfere with a teen's mental well-being and cause them to become emotionally disturbed.

 - Loss of a relationship or a loved one.
 Losing a loved one to death, relocation, or other circumstances can be life-changing.
 It can cause an onset of sadness, fear, or loneliness.
 This feeling can become so bad that it begins to impact other areas of life negatively.

 - It is common for teens to begin experiencing mood swings early on.
 Sometimes, if left untreated, mood disorders can evolve into depression and progress into the adult ages.
-If you have noticed signs of irritability, sadness, and them being withdrawn, speak with their medical provider.
+If you have noticed signs of irritability, sadness, and withdrawal, speak with their medical provider.
 To get effective treatment, early intervention is essential.

 - Teens who begin to display negative changes in their behavior may need counseling.
-Episodes such as breaking curfew repeatedly, school suspensions, and aggressive attitudes could be indicators of severe issues.
-A teen therapist is trained to help them address and cope with these issues and could identify potential issues with their mental health.
+Episodes such as breaking curfew repeatedly, school suspensions, and aggressive attitudes could indicate severe issues.
+A teen therapist is trained to help them address and cope with these issues and identify potential mental health issues.

-- Social or school relatedproblems.
-Teens can be rude or fail to regard the feelings of others when expressing themselves, and this can sometimes lead to bullying.
+- Social or school-related problems.
+Teens can be rude or fail to regard others' feelings when expressing themselves, which can sometimes lead to bullying.
 Teenagers who find it challenging to achieve good grades, make friends, or maintain a positive social identity can benefit from therapy.
-They can acquire the support they need and learn productive skills that help them maneuver their social and school environments better.
+They can acquire the support they need and learn productive skills to better maneuver their social and school environments.

-- Substance abuse.
+- Substance use.
 While unfortunate, it is common for teens to be introduced to a world of alcohol and drugs.
 Quality therapy for teens can help evaluate the teen's abuse of substances and recommend the best treatment options.
-Some substance abuse requires individual or group therapy, detox, or in-house residential therapy or treatment.
+Some substance use requires individual or group therapy, detox, or in-house residential therapy or treatment.

 - Divorce of parents.
 Changes in the home or life can make it difficult for teens to deal with life in general.
 It may prove helpful for teenagers who are dealing with divorce to seek professional counseling.
 It may be helpful to speak with someone outside the family who has a neutral position in the situation.
-Most often, in cases of divorce, the teen needs someone to listen to how they feel about the divorce.
+Most often, in divorce cases, the teen needs someone to listen to how they feel about the divorce.

 These and similar issues of mental health are reasons to seek therapy for teens.
-It provides an outlet of expression and healing to help them regain the confidence needed to resume a healthy mentality.
+It provides an outlet of expression and healing to regain the confidence needed to resume a healthy mentality.

 Before Scheduling The Initial Teen Therapy Appointment

-Before scheduling the initial appointment, ask a couple of questions of the potential selection.
+Before scheduling the initial appointment, ask a couple of questions about the potential selection.
 These questions should be presented during the consultation.
-Getting the answers could help assess the quality of the therapist to ensure that money and time aren't wasted.
+Getting the answers could help assess the therapist's quality to ensure that money and time aren't wasted.

 - Does the therapist treat teens?